 - Coverage: Zoom whitens all of your teeth at the same time for more consistent results.
 Laser whitening whitens each tooth one at a time.

-- Infrared: Zoom doesn't expose your teeth to as much heat as during laser whitening.
-During laser whitening, teeth are exposed to more infrared emissions.
+- Infrared: Zoom doesn't expose your teeth to as much heat as some types of lasers do.

 - Speed: The results with Zoom dental whitener are faster than they are with laser.

-- Comfort: Laser whitening tends to be easier to tolerate than Zoom because Zoom consists of 3 rounds of 15-minute treatments.
+- Comfort: Laser whitening tends to be more comfortable than Zoom because Zoom consists of 3 rounds of 15-minute treatments.

-- Tailored: Because laser whitening can target specific teeth, results can be tailored to each tooth.
+- Customization: Because laser whitening can target specific teeth, results can be tailored to each tooth.

-Many dentists will offer Zoom and laser whitening at their office, so you can learn more about your options during your consultation and choose the best option for your budget and whitening needs.
+Many dentists will offer Zoom and laser whitening at their offices, so you can learn more about your options during your visit and choose the best option for your budget and whitening needs.

 Zoom teeth whitening near me

 If after reading this Zoom teeth whitening review you decide that you would like to pursue this treatment option, your next step will be to find a dentist who offers Zoom near you.